 William's Canyon Trail is a 5.8 mile lightly trafficked out and back trail located near Manitou Springs, Colorado that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from February until November.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from February until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash